Portugal Food Guide

 Ovos Moles de Aveiro

-Egg yolk and sugar confection from Aveiro, wrapped in thin rice wafers shaped like shells, fish, or barrels.
-Protected by PGI status.
-Intensely sweet.
+An egg yolk and sugar confection from Aveiro, sealed in thin rice wafers shaped like shells, fish or barrels.
+PGI protected and very sweet.

 Serradura (Sawdust Pudding)